dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 2. It should have a firm, circular, closed centre which should be proportionate to the size of the flower.

-3. The bloom should be "full", i.e. it should, without overcrowding, have sufficient florets to prevent gaps in formation and outline, and to give depth to the bloom which should be approximately two-thirds, or more, of the diameter.
+3. The bloom should be "full", i.e. it should, without overcrowding, have sufficient florets to prevent gaps in the formation and outline, and to give depth to the bloom which should be approximately two-thirds, or more, of the diameter.
+Note that it is not necessary for these types to dress back to the stem

 4. Double-flowered dahlias, other than pompons, should be poised at an angle of not less than 45 degrees to the stem.